SirBofu/dsda-doom-mbf24/mbf24_spec.md

   - Disables horizontal autoaim for player projectile weapons (default)
   - Note that projectiles that would normally trigger horizontal autoaim will still be aimed vertically, allowing for leading shots.

-- comp_ssgautoswitch (to be removed)
-  - Fixes an MBF21 bug where the super shotgun could potentially get stuck in the lowered state after firing its last shot (default)

 #### DEHACKED Starting Ammunition

 - **Initial Shells, Initial Missiles, Initial Cells**